DMIRLAB-Group/SADGA/README.md

     python run.py --mode=eval --config=sadga-glove-run.jsonnet
 ```

-- The eval phase is equivalent to Spider's official evaluation.
-We can get the final detailed accuracy result file `acc_res_step{xxx}.txt` for each saved models,  e.g., `logdir/sadga_glove_bs=20_lr=7.4e-04/res/acc_res_step20100.txt`, and the program can print the all inferred steps results as:
+- The eval phase is the Spider's official evaluation.
+We can get the final detailed accuracy result file `acc_res_step{xxx}.txt` for each saved models,  e.g., `logdir/sadga_glove_bs=20_lr=7.4e-04/res/acc_res_step20100.txt`, and the program will print all the inferred steps results as:

  ```
     STEP		ACCURACY